XBastille/DeepFX-Studio/README.md

     python manage.py runserver
     ```

-4. using `which npm`(linux) or `where npm`(windows) to local your npm (it is different for windows and linux)

-5. Run `python manage.py tailwind install`

-6. Run `cd theme` then `cd static_src` then `npm install` then run to the project root directory

-7. Open two separate terminal and run `python manage.py tailwind start` in one teminal and `python manage.py runserver` in other terminal

 .
 Open `http://localhost:8000` in a browser.
 You should see the main page.

 ## Docker setup

-   ###### For windows user got into deepfx_studio\settings.py then find NPM_BIN_PATH for windows and then run this command if it didn't work them local you npm in you computer then place the path in NPM_BIN_PATH

 1. Build containers via `docker-compose`: